 Keto French Fries

-These keto French fries look and taste like real deal fries minus the carbs!
-This easy recipe needs just 3 ingredients and can be baked or air fried, and have less than 3 grams of net carbs per serving.
+My keto French fries look and taste like real deal fries minus the carbs!
+Just 3 ingredients and 2 grams net carbs per serving.

 Servings: 4 servings